mohamedhany7420/movie-app/README.md

 - **Single Responsibility Principle (SRP)**: Each class has a single responsibility, making the code easier to understand and maintain.
 - **Open/Closed Principle (OCP)**: Classes are open for extension but closed for modification, allowing new functionality to be added without changing existing code.
 - **Dependency Inversion Principle (DIP)**: High-level modules should not depend on low-level modules, both should depend on abstractions.This principle is achieved using dependency injection.

+## Clean Architecture with Bloc as State Management